Pinterest Pixel

 Convert Lat Long to Decimal in Excel

-Excel’s strength lies in its built-in functions, which can be leveraged to automate the conversion process from DMS to decimal degrees.
+Excel’s built-in function can be used to automate the conversion process from DMS to decimal degrees.
 Instead of computing each cell manually, functions like LEFT, MID, FIND, and mathematical operations facilitate the conversion seamlessly.

 Here’s a simplified step offering an example: Concatenate the DMS into a single cell, and use a formula such as